awsdocs/aws-greengrass-developer-guide/doc_source/serial-stream-connector.md

 Valid pattern: `^([Tt][Rr][Uu][Ee]|[Ff][Aa][Ll][Ss][Ee])$`

 `PollingReadLength`
-The length of data to read in each polling read operation\.
+The length of data \(in bytes\) to read in each polling read operation\.
 This applies only when using Polling\-Read mode\.
 Display name in console: **Polling read length**
 Required: `false`\.
 This property is required when `PollingRead` is `true`\.
 Type: `string`